isaiahnick/Market_Regime/README.md

 This project implements a data-driven approach to detecting financial market regimes by combining **Principal Component Analysis (PCA)** for dimensionality reduction with a **Gaussian Mixture Model (GMM)** for unsupervised clustering.

-The goal is to identify persistent market conditions (regimes) using historical financial and macroeconomic factors, inspired by approaches such as Two Sigma’s factor lens research.
+The goal is to identify persistent market conditions (regimes) using historical financial and macroeconomic factors, inspired by approaches such as Two Sigma's factor lens research.

 ---